-Two hundred two greater sage-grouse were released on the Swanson Lakes Wildlife Area during 2008-2013 (Table 3).
+During 2008-2014 240 sage-grouse were released on the Swanson Lakes Wildlife Area (Table 3).
 All grouse in 2008 were captured with the aid of night lights on the Hart Mountain National Antelope Refuge, Oregon and released in the middle of SLWA (Fig. 8).
 In 2009, grouse were captured north of Plush, Oregon.
 The release site was moved about 3 km to an area closer to where the previous radio-marked birds were spending most of their time and where a lek eventually formed (Fig. 8).
 In 2010 and 2011 grouse were captured in two locations in Oregon, north of McDermitt, NV and southwest of Vale, Oregon.
 In 2012, grouse were captured on Hart Mountain National Antelope Refuge and on Steens Mountain, Oregon.
 In 2013, grouse were captured north and west of Plush, Oregon.
-The birds were released within 36 hours of capture.
+In 2014, grouse were captured north and west of Plush and around Beatys Butte, Oregon.
 Starting with the Autumn 2008 release, birds were placed in a settling box for about 15 minutes and the box opened remotely to allow the birds to exit calmly on their own, and minimize the chances of panic flushes that could ultimately result in longer movements away from the release area.
 Since the release site was moved to the proximity of the newly-formed lek, males have been observed walking out of the settling boxes and immediately joining other displaying males.